OlivierSohn/hamazed/BACKLOG.md

 the cc size.

 - ships replaced by humans walking, jumping, climbing

-- when making level essence, we should know the number of players.

 - Duel mode with one component, the one that has the max sum wins the level number. levels go on until 12.